apache/drill/_docs/sql-ref/functions/002-conversion.md

     +------------+
     1 row selected (0.094 seconds)

-Connvert a UTC date to a timestamp offset from the UTC time zone code.
+Convert a UTC date to a timestamp offset from the UTC time zone code.

     SELECT TO_TIMESTAMP('2015-03-30 20:49:59.0 UTC', 'YYYY-MM-dd HH:mm:ss.s z') AS Original,
            TO_CHAR(TO_TIMESTAMP('2015-03-30 20:49:59.0 UTC', 'YYYY-MM-dd HH:mm:ss.s z'), 'z') AS New_TZ